-The Disclosure Form should be completed after system design (for DG systems) and must be delivered to the customer and signed by the customer before the customer signs that project's installation contract or
+The Disclosure Form should be completed after system design (for DG systems) and must be delivered to the customer and signed by the customer before the customer signs that project's installation contract or subscription agreement, in the case of community solar.
+A representative of the Approved Vendor or

-21 For these procedures and other items described in the Program Guidebook but directly addressed through the REC Delivery Contract, to the extent that there may be any unintended inconsistency between descriptions in this Program Guidebook and the Final REC Delivery Contract, the latter is generally controlling.
+23 For these procedures and other items described in the Program Guidebook but directly addressed through the REC Delivery Contract, to the extent that there may be any unintended inconsistency between descriptions in this Program Guidebook and the Final REC Delivery Contract, the latter is generally controlling.

-22 Disclosure Forms are only required prior to the Part I application for distributed generation projects.
+24 Disclosure Forms are only required prior to the Part I application for distributed generation projects.
 For all community solar projects, Subscriber Disclosure Forms are required at the Part II application.

-23 A generated Disclosure Form is one that has been finalized and is ready to be sent to a customer for signature but is not yet signed.
+25 A generated Disclosure Form is one that has been finalized and is ready to be sent to a customer for signature but is not yet signed.